SWARNIM-TIWARI/ai-study-roadmap/README.md

 **[→ Open the interactive version](https://swarnim-ai-study-roadmap.vercel.app/)**

-Click any layer to expand concepts, resources, and a litmus test.
+Click any layer to expand concepts, resources & a litmus test.
 Click the checkbox to mark it done.
 Progress bar at the top tracks where you are.

 ---

 ## Built by

-**Swarnim Tiwari** — AI Product & Strategy
+**Swarnim Tiwari** - AI Product & Strategy

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-0A66C2?style=flat-square&logo=linkedin)](https://www.linkedin.com/in/swarnimtiwari1)
 [![GitHub](https://img.shields.io/badge/GitHub-Follow-181717?style=flat-square&logo=github)](https://github.com/SWARNIM-TIWARI)